mercwar/Robo-Knight-Demos/DLL DEMOS STANDARD C/ROBO_KNIGHT_REG/Readme.md

 ---

-## 📜 **License**
+# 📜 License

+📝 MIT or your preferred license.
+--
-This module is part of the ROBO‑KNIGHT toolchain.
+🛡️ This module is part of the ROBO‑KNIGHT toolchain.
 Use, modify, and integrate freely within your project.

 ---

 ## 🤖 Author

-Demon — forging ceremonial DLLs with precision and law.
+FFF Demonizer — architect of forging ceremonial DLLs with precision and law.

 ---

 © 2026 CGPT / MercWar
 **RoboNight Series – AVIS Compatible**